srijan-paul/srijan-paul.github.io/src/content/blog/fourier-series.md

 Then, we can represent the odd part as a sum of sinusoids, and the even part as a sum of co-sinusoids.

 Now, all that's left is to derive the values for \\(a_n\\) and \\(b_n\\) using the two equations stated above.
-This is where I save myself the trouble of writing more LaTeX, and defer you [this excellent proof](http://lpsa.swarthmore.edu/Fourier/Series/DerFS.html) by Swarthmore college.
+This is where I save myself the trouble of writing more LaTeX, and defer you to [this excellent proof](http://lpsa.swarthmore.edu/Fourier/Series/DerFS.html) by professors from Swarthmore college.
 I know I said I'd walk you through the proof, but I can't do a better job of it than the electronics professors at Swarthmore did already.
 I'd hate to repeat their work and not give credit.
 If you follow the page I linked, you'll realize that the proof only uses basic calculus and trigonometric identities taught in high school.